richemslie/galvanise_zero/doc/reversi_record.md

 4. As of gen 81, the number of samples in the epoch is close to 3 million.
 And getting pretty close to running out of RAM.
 Will need to use train_on_batch() from keras and read the data from disk.
-Although I also thining about switching to pytorch for extra control, and using caffe2 for evaluations in c++ (or at least have the option to do so - the model library is already quite well abstracted out).
+Although I also thinking about switching to pytorch for extra control, and using caffe2 for evaluations in c++ (or at least have the option to do so - the model library is already quite well abstracted out).